fhalde/fauxspark/README.md

 ]

 ```
 This is a single stage query (no shuffle) reading an input of 1024 MB uniformly distributed across 10 partitions.
-Let's assume a single core can process 102.4 MB/s for now.
+Let's assume for now a single core can process at a rate of 102.4 MB/s.

 Let's run the simulation:
 ```bash